25th March 2021 - 16 min read

 On the declaration page, request a TAC from the number you’ve registered with LHDN and key it in.
 Then, click the sign and submit button, enter your identification number and password in the pop-up, and press the sign button.
 Finally, you’re done with filing your income taxes for YA 2020!

 Before you say goodbye to income taxes for the rest of the year, make sure to save and print the acknowledgement and e-BE form for records purposes.

 Once you’ve submitted your form, you can’t make any further changes to it online via e-Filing.
 If you wish to make any amendments to your income tax declaration, you need to submit an appeal for amendments on or before 30 April 2020.

 Here are the steps that you will need to take:

-Now that you’ve filed your taxes and determined your final tax amount, you’ll find yourself in either one of two situations.
+With your taxes filed and your final tax amount determined, you will find yourself in either one of two situations.

-For those subject to MTD, you may find that your final tax amount while filing is lesser compared to what was has been deducted, perhaps thanks to tax reliefs and so on.
-Thus, you will be eligible for a tax refund from the government.
-It will be credited to the bank account you’ve provided in your tax form within 30 working days after submission.
+For those subject to MTD, you may find that tax reliefs and rebates have contributed to making your final tax amount less than what was deducted each month.
+Therefore, you are eligible for a tax refund!
+It will be automatically credited to the bank account you’ve provided in your tax form within 30 working days after submission.

-On the other hand, if you find after filing that you still owe the government unpaid taxes, you’ll have to pay them before the due date which is 30 April 2020.
+On the other hand, if you find after filing that you still owe more taxes, you’ll have to pay them before the due date which is 30 April 2021.
 Here are a few of the ways you can pay your income taxes in Malaysia: